 Allergens such as house-dust mite droppings, cat and dog dandruff, horse hair, cockroach droppings and perhaps hamster or rabbit urine result in perennial allergic rhinitis with symptoms all year round.
 These patients are often misdiagnosed as having a “permanent” cold and receive inappropriate treatment with antibiotics.
 Their symptoms can be very subtle and include constant nasal blockage, snoring at night, watery post-nasal discharge, loss of taste and smell sensation and sneezing only on waking in the morning.
 Co-existent glue ear and chronic sinusitis with polyps (grape-like swellings inside the nose) are common.

 In 1999, the World Health Organisation introduced a new classification for Allergic Rhinitis (ARIA Guidelines).
+These guidelines were revised and updated in 2016.
 The purpose was to try and create similar treatment guidelines for asthma and allergic rhinitis which often co-exist in the same patient (80% of asthma sufferers have concomitant allergic rhinitis).
 Instead of the traditional seasonal and perennial divisions, they introduced Intermittent Allergic Rhinitis and Persistent Allergic Rhinitis.
 Intermittent would replace the Seasonal (Hay fever) type disease and Persistent would replace Perennial Rhinitis (but some overlap does take place).
 These two groups are then further sub-divided into Mild and Moderate/Severe symptoms and treated according to the new guidelines.

 Allergic rhinitis occurs in “atopic” youngsters usually with raised blood levels of IgE antibodies to the common inhalant allergens such as house dust mites, tree and grass pollen, animal dander, cockroaches and mould spores.
 Occasionally foods such as cow’s milk and food additives can cause worsening symptoms.
 Children are sensitised in early life but may only manifest their allergy symptoms later in life.
 Perennial allergic rhinitis usually manifests before the age of 10 years, while seasonal allergic rhinitis occurs more commonly in teenagers and young adult males.
 Primary sensitisation results in the production of specific IgE antibodies, which later cross-link with allergens on mast cells in the nasal membranes releasing histamine and the allergy cascade.
 If the condition becomes more entrenched as occurs in chronic perennial rhinitis, then other inflammatory mediators and immune cells become involved.